 Include Your Employees

-It’s difficult to develop a career strategy in an SME.
+It’s difficult to make a career development path in an SME.
 SMEs are mostly too small to define more “levels” for career progression.
 However, it is really important that every employee understands, can contribute to, and is consulted on every part of the business process – from understanding accounts to discussing product and marketing ideas.

 Start from the Bottom